-Chevron is the one-hundred percent (100%) owner of the Eastridge Cogeneration Facility and will be the one-hundred percent (100%) owner of the pipeline and carbon capture plant.
 Chevron currently owns approximately 97 percent of the surface and mineral estates of parcels included within the AoR boundary and is pursuing rights and access to the remaining acreage through Carbon Sequestration Easement Agreements.
 Chevron has contacted the identified property owners for areas not owned by Chevron, received executed Authorizations for Permit Applications, and is pursuing contractual rights to utilize pore space.
 A portion of the Carbon Sequestration Easement Agreements have been completed and returned to Chevron and negotiations with property owners are ongoing.